Introduction

 items order by mod_date desc, item_path asc

-If direction is omitted, ASC
+If direction is omitted, ASC is assumed.

-The LIMIT
+The LIMIT Clause

 Restricts the number of rows returned: